Instantly Clean Messy Data with the TRIM Function in Excel

 Michael Johnson

-💡 Use TRIM With Other Functions
+💡 Combine TRIM with Other Excel Functions

-• UPPER(), LOWER(), or PROPER() to fix text casing
+• UPPER(), LOWER(), PROPER() – fix inconsistent letter casing

-• CLEAN() to remove non-printable characters
+• CLEAN() – remove non-printable or invisible characters

 Example: